Naveen272006/Attenuation-Measurement-2.5-GB-10-GB/README.md

   |-------------------|-----------------------|----------|-----|

 - **Written Summary** of observations and explanations of differences.

+## Result

+Thus the Attenuation of 10GB and 2.5GB was observed and calculated.